 Attempts were also made to exclude Black people from living in certain areas of cities.
 In 1920, four families moved into the previously all-White Victoria Park area of Calgary.
 The White families submitted a petition signed by 472 of the district’s 670 households asking the Calgary city council to prevent Black residents from occupying the area or to move them out from that area.
 Strangely, by way of solution, on 1st May 1920, White residents in Victoria Park were invited to appoint delegates to a conference with representatives of Black individuals against whose invasion they protested.

-Daughter of Brotherhood of Sleeping Car Porters President Bert Proctor, Hazel Proctor was born and schooled in Edmonton, and began her work life there before moving to Calgary.
+Daughter of an active member of the local Calgary Brotherhood of Sleeping Car Porters, Hazel Proctor was born and schooled in Edmonton, and began her work life there before moving to Calgary.
 Her father’s roots were in Ohio; her grandmother was part of the Oklahoma trek which settled in Amber Valley….
 As leader of the Alberta Association for the Advancement of Colored People (AAACP), she dealt with discrimination and systemic racism faced by black parents in the public schools, and in using swimming pools, dance halls and other public places.
 A Community leader and activist, Proctor – who belonged to several women’s organizations – describes the main job opportunities for black women during the 1950s and 1960s as house cleaning with very low pay.

 No. 2 Construction Battalion WWI